wolfeidau/gbc/README.md

 The aim are:

 * provide a basis for layered listeners which can share the same buffers
-* provide a callback prior to accept which can vet connections prior to passing onto `Accept`
+* provide some wrappers for the buffered listener which perform various functions prior to calling `Accept`, such as vetting connections, or read preamble such as the proxy protocol example.

 It uses sync.Pool to reuse buffered readers and writers, which are allocated using the default size of `1024`, or the value provided to `SetBufferSize`.